Wizcorp/byuu-web/README.md

 ![byuu logo](https://byuu.org/images/byuu/github/byuu-logo-small.png)

-byuu is a multi-system emulator that aims to combine the accuray of [higan](https://byuu.org/higan) with the simplicity and performance of [bsnes](https://byuu.org/bsnes).
+byuu is a multi-system emulator that aims to combine the accuracy of [higan](https://byuu.org/higan) with the simplicity and performance of [bsnes](https://byuu.org/bsnes).